shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_why_ai_frameworks.md

 serious security issue appears - that's not an AI workflow that backs a paradigm shift.

 So the feedback loop is sort-of a "constant" in this "movement to AI".
 A requirement that must be satistified.
-There's no model strong enough, no shiny UX that will work without it, no brilliant prompt, no RAG pipeline that will get just the right context.
+There's no model strong enough, no shiny agentic workflow that will work without it, no brilliant prompt, no RAG pipeline that will get just the right context.
 If it's too slow, if it can't prevent nasty surprises and can't auto-heal most issues before it hands us a result, there are only incremental improvements to be had.
 Large increments, but still - it's limited.